otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 ```

 The service responds with a "Prekey Ensemble Retrieval message" if there are
-Prekey Ensembles's values on storage:
+Prekey Ensembles's values in storage:

 ```
   <message